brucey0x/JL_weather_app/README.md

 -   [x] Made dropdown selectable by clicking and pressing enter.

--   [ ] Move API key to separate file that's included in `.gitignore` and that I filter from the repo that I've already pushed.
+-   [ ] Move API key to separate file that's included in `.gitignore`

+-   [ ] Filter keys from GH repo that I'd already publicized.

+-   [ ] Add serverless API for all possible API calls and test them rigorously.

 ### Bugs